tachybase/tachybase/README.md

 <br>

 <p align="center">
-  Tachybase is a highly flexible application system, where developers can build complex application logic, while core developers focus on ensuring the stability of key modules and adapting to different environments.
+  Tachybase is a pluggable application framework., where developers can build complex application logic, while core developers focus on ensuring the stability of key modules and adapting to different environments.
 </p>
 <p align="center">
   [English Version][<a href="https://tachybase.org">DOCS</a>][<a href="./README.ZH-CN.md">中文版本</a>]